libAtoms/ExPyRe/docs/source/config.rst

 **********************************

-The top level structure is a single dict with one ``"systems"`` key with a dict value, containing one key-value pair for each system.
+The top level structure is a single dict.
+Most of the content is in the ``"systems"`` key, which contains a dict value.
+The `"systems"` dict contains one key-value pair for each system.
 The key is the name of the system (used to select the system when evaluating the function).
 See ``expyre.System`` docstring for full list.
 The value is a dict with the following keys: